Security practices

 Serverless attack surface reduction

-• No always-on EC2 instances or containers — Lambda functions eliminate entire classes of vulnerability (no OS patching, no persistent network exposure).
+• No always-on servers or persistent containers — Cloud Run services eliminate entire classes of vulnerability (no OS patching, no persistent network exposure).

-• Lambda runtimes are pinned to Python 3.12 and updated in CI on each dependency audit (pip-audit runs on every PR).
+• Cloud Run runtimes are pinned to Python 3.12 and updated in CI on each deployment.

 • No SSH access to any compute.
-All operational changes go through CloudFormation/SAM deployments.
+All operational changes go through Terraform or gcloud deployments.

 Dependency security